Bin-Huang/prray/README.md

 _Think of it as an async version of method `filter`_

-The filterAsync() method returns a promise that resolved with a new prray with all elements that pass the test implemented by the provided async function, or rejects immediately if any of the promises reject.
+The filterAsync() method returns a promise (`PrrayPromise` exactly) that resolved with a new prray with all elements that pass the test implemented by the provided async function, or rejects immediately if any of the promises reject.

 The provided async function is called on every element concurrently.
+You may optionally specify a concurrency limit.

 - `func(currentValue, index, prray)`
 - options